rifsxd/process-hook/README.md

 ## Getting Started

-To get started with Game Unlocker, follow these steps:
+To get started with Process Hook, follow these steps:

 1. Ensure that your Android device is rooted.